AmitJoki/chatjs/README.md

 Roadmap
 -------

-You can see what features are going to be implemented [here](https://github.com/andrerpena/chatjs/issues/milestones)
+You can see what features are going to be implemented in the future [here](https://github.com/andrerpena/chatjs/issues/milestones).